 It’s hard to choose what to love most about these cookies, but the fact that they’re a real mix & bake, no-fuss kinda situation certainly makes the list!

 2. Form into balls.
-About 1/4 cup per ball because you mean it.
+About 1/4 cup per ball because you mean it (a large cookie scoop or ice cream scoop works great here).
 Roll each in the extra sugar (or cardamom sugar if you’re feeling festive!).

 3. Bake in batches.
 We recommend 6-8 at a time.
 Remove from oven and LET.
 THEM.
 REST. so you get the crispy edges and soft craggy middles.
 Transfer to a wire cooling rack.